in2code-de/in2publish_core/Documentation/Installation/1_Preparation.md

 > This line is optional (on foreign), since `IN2PUBLISH_CONTEXT` defaults to `Foreign`

-## TYPO3 Requirements

-Your TYPO3 installation must not use the `UTF8filesystem` option.
-If you currently use that feature set `$GLOBALS['TYPO3_CONF_VARS']['SYS']['UTF8filesystem'] = false` and run the rewrite commands from the EnvironmentCommandController to convert all umlauts and special characters.

 ## How to create the Public and Private Key pair

 Hint: